Do you want to know how to crochet a granny square? Don’t worry, it’s not as hard as it looks!

 Building a Project with Crochet Granny Squares

-But, there are a few important things to keep in mind when starting to construct crocheted granny squares.
+But there are some important things to remember when making these crocheted granny squares.

 - First, each one should have a uniform size.
 If you build a 4″ x 4″ granny square, they should all be that way.